stiansame/fed2-workflow-repo-ca/README.md

   ```
   npm run vite
   ```
-- to runtests using Vitest, use:
+- to run tests using Vitest, use:
   ```
   npm run vitest
    ```